theamiteshtripathi/IPL.Prediction/README.md

 # IPL.Prediction
-A Data Science Project for Prediction &amp; Analysis of IPL
+A Data Science Project for Prediction &amp; Analysis of IPL Innings Score